RicardoMorim/Auth-Provider/docs/configuration/index.md

       secret: "your-256-bit-secret-key-here-make-it-long-and-secure"
       access-token-expiration: 86400000
       refresh-token-expiration: 604800000
+    # NEW in v3.0.0: CSRF protection is enabled by default
+    # No additional configuration needed - works out of the box
+    # Public endpoints (/api/auth/login, /api/users/create) are automatically exempt
-    # --- NEW: Blocklist and Rate Limiter ---
+    # --- Blocklist and Rate Limiter ---
     token-blocklist:
       enabled: true
       type: memory   # or 'redis' for distributed blocklist